isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2015-01-29-speech-by-minister-grace-fu-at-the-women-in-leadership-summit-on-29-jan-2015.md

 ---
 layout: post
-title:  "Speech by Minister Grace Fu at the Women in Leadership Summit"
+title: 'Speech by Minister Grace Fu at the Women in Leadership Summit'
-date:   2015-01-29
+date: 2015-01-29T00:00:00.000Z
-permalink: "/media-centre/speeches/speech-by-minister-grace-fu-at-the-women-in-leadership-summit-on-29-jan-2015"
+permalink: /media-centre/speeches/speech-by-minister-grace-fu-at-the-women-in-leadership-summit-on-29-jan-2015

 ---

 Mrs Noor Quek,
 Chairperson for the Women in Leadership Summit